Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Pressure-driven flow

-Apart from the \textit{critical} flow profile, there is an alternative solution of Eqs.~\eqref{eq:CA} and \eqref{eq:CP} with $C_A = \kappa A_\throat$, where the flow continues to accelerate, exceeding the speed of sound and reaching $V = v$ at the right lead, and the pressure dropping further past the throat (line C \& E).
+In addition to the \textit{critical} flow profile, there is an alternative solution of Eqs.~\eqref{eq:CA} and \eqref{eq:CP} with $C_A = \kappa A_\throat$, where the flow continues to accelerate, exceeding the speed of sound and reaching $V = v$ at the right lead, and the pressure continuing to decrease further beyond the throat (line C \& E).
 The solution is referred to as the \textit{ideal} flow profile and is realized when the pressure at the exit is equal to zero.
-We will see below that this requires the exit lead to be at zero temperature with chemical potential tuned precisely at the Dirac point, a rather exceptional case.
+We will see below that this requires the exit lead to be at zero temperature with chemical potential tuned precisely at the Dirac point, which is impossible to realize in practice.